 QUEEN WIHELMINA TULIP GARDEN

 One of the best kept secrets in Golden Gate Park is the Queen Wilhelmina Tulip Garden.
 In a most unusual location next to dreary Ocean Beach, this oasis of flowers that surround a Dutch windmill looks like it belongs in The Netherlands.
 There are flowers year round, but visitors in early spring are treated to hundreds of bright tulips.
 It’s a popular spot with locals on the weekend, especially if the weather is nice, so arrive early for picnics and photos.

-Golden Gate Overlook.
+The beautiful Golden Gate Bridge.

 1 Hotel is the hottest new hotel in San Francisco, located off The Embarcadero, walking distance from the Ferry Building.
 The stunning property immerses its guests in simple opulence – salvaged wood, comforting whites, ceramics and greenery.
 The rooms and suites are completely inviting boasting plush linens, cozy blankets and simple chic designs – very upscale.
 For guests looking to splurge, the Ferry House Suite is a sprawling space that opens up to a private eighth-floor deck that overlooks the Ferry Building.